 Getting feedback from famous luthiers and professional musicians has from the beginning been critical in my development as a luthier.
 Lots of players would come through town, or meet me at guitar shows, and take the time to test drive my guitars in a way which I cannot.
 Thank-you all!

-I have been operating Dominelli Guitars for almost 20 years now.
+I have been operating Dominelli Guitars for over 20 years now.
 Business has steadily been getting better, and I currently ship guitars all over North America, and occasionally to Europe and Asia.
 I appreciate the fact that people are willing to pay for quality and customization in this day and age of factory production.
 A fine handmade classical guitar is a delight to play, and can be a great investment.